 Last year we raised £6000 for Honduras and this year we will be supporting the project to improve water supplies in Northern Kenya.

-Raising money couldn’t be easier – please visit our Fundraising Made Easy Page to download a Sponsorship Form (Herts Hike Sponsorship form 2017), set up your own Just Giving Page or simply donate to the Hike through the Just Giving Page or by text e.g. to give £3, text OXHH77 £3 to 70070.
+Raising money couldn’t be easier – please visit our Fundraising Made Easy Page which gives details on how to donate directly to the hike, set up your own Just Giving Page or simply give by text e.g. to give £3, text OXHH77 £3 to 70070.